rreganjr/rreganjr.github.io/_posts/2020-02-13-WantVersusReceive.md

 ---
 layout: post
-title: 'What Users Really Want Versus What Gets Delivered'
+title: What Users Really Want Versus What Gets Delivered
 ---

 ### What Users Really Want Versus What Gets Delivered